sourabh48/life_on_our_trails/README.md

 # Life on Our Trails
-It is a personal website soon to be hosted.
-It is still under development
+It is a personal website soon to be hosted.It is still under development.

 ### Completed:
 1. Home(still need to add latest posts)